-After some time working as a carer, I started to see gaps in the system and in-particularly, a lack of understanding around dementia care.
-I noticed that ongoing dementia training and support was not offered as regularly as it needed to be to provide HIGH quality care and support.
-Dementia is a very complex condition and as a carer there were many situations whereby I didn't feel adequately educated and supported to be able to provide the care people living with dementia deserve; I quickly learnt that many of my colleagues were in the same boat!
+Working for some time in the industry, I started to see gaps in the system and in-particularly a lack of understanding around dementia care.
+I noticed that ongoing dementia training and support was not offered like it needed to be to provide high quality care and support that our clients required.
+I noticed staff burnout and witnessed situations that made me feel deeply concerned yet helpless.
+There were many situations whereby I did not feel adequately educated nor supported to be able to provide the care older people and those living with dementia deserve.
+And I quickly learnt that many of my colleagues were in the same boat.

 Holistic Occupational Therapy